Barista Resources

 Pay attention to the job description in the posting and try to echo the keywords and requirements they mention.

-For example, if the café’s barista job description emphasizes knowledge of latte art or upselling bakery items, make sure those skills or experiences are prominent on your resume (assuming you have them).
+For example, if the café’s Barista job description emphasizes knowledge of latte art or upselling bakery items, make sure those skills or experiences are prominent on your resume (assuming you have them).

 This tailoring not only shows the employer you’re a good fit, but it also helps you get past Applicant Tracking Systems (ATS).